 1. Use a VPN

 Using a VPN is by far the best way to hide your IP address.
 You may have to signup with a free or paid VPN provider and connect to their service before using the Internet.
-You have an option to connect to a VPN server located anywhere in the world and obtain an IP address assigned to that location.
-All inbound and outbound traffic to your machine will be encrypted, so no one can eavesdropping on your traffic.
+You have the option to connect to a VPN server located anywhere in the world and obtain an IP address assigned to that location.
+All inbound and outbound traffic to your machine will be encrypted, so no one can eavesdrop on your traffic.
 We recommend the following 3 VPN providers.

 2. Use a Proxy

-Proxy works similar to VPN, where all traffic is routed through the proxy server you've connected to.
+Proxy works similarly to VPN, where all traffic is routed through the proxy server you've connected to.
 Some proxies only allow HTTP traffic, and others may allow any Internet traffic.
 We have a list of free proxy list that you can explore.
 As they are freely available "public" proxy servers, we do not warrant their service in any shape or form, and you use them at your own risk.
 If you need a reliable proxy service, you may opt to use a commercial proxy server.